CBC Olympic broadcasts

 The broadcasts of Summer and Winter Olympic Games produced by CBC Sports are shown on CBC Television and heard on the CBC's radio networks in Canada.
-The CBC was the broadcaster of the 2014, 2016, 2018, 2020, 2022, and 2024 Olympics.
+The CBC was the broadcaster of the 2014, 2016, 2018, 2020, 2022, and 2024 Olympics and will continue until 2032.

 History

 The first telecast of the Olympics on Canadian television was the CBC's broadcast of the 1956 Summer Olympics in Melbourne, Australia.
 The CBC aired black-and-white highlights of the previous day's events and aired the Canada vs. Soviet Union hockey game live by leasing a standby circuit from CBS and making the CBC's 1st winter Olympics in the 1960 Winter Olympics in Squaw Valley, USA.
 Critics compared the CBC's overall Olympic coverage unfavourably to that of ABC, which broadcast same-day colour highlights throughout the Games.
 For the 1960 Summer Olympics in Rome, Italy, the CBC produced a total of 17 hours of radio and TV coverage.
 CBC Television broadcast same-day highlights each night.
 The half-hour package featured was provided by CBS Sports, which had the broadcast rights in the United States.
 CBS sportscasters Bud Palmer, Gil Stratton, and Bob Richards provided commentary.
 CBS sent videotapes of each day's events by jet to Idlewild Airport (now John F. Kennedy International Airport) in New York City, where a mobile transmission unit there beamed the pictures to the CBC and CBS networks.
 On radio, Ward Cornell and Thom Benson gave listeners 15-minute reports every evening except Sunday on the CBC's Trans-Canada Network and Doug Smith gave half-hour evening wrap-ups on the CBC's Dominion Network.